TB0x0/McNote/README.md

 # McNote
-A notepad project so I can write in dark mode
+A notepad project written in Java.
+Mainly so I can write stories in a simple darkmode editor.